dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 ## (Co-)datatypes

-Each datatype and co-datatype has a _root constructor_.
-For a `datatype`, the root constructor is selected when the resolver ascertains that the datatype is nonempty.
-For a `codatatype`, the selection of the root constructor lacks sophistication--it is just the first of the given constructors.
-The default value of a (co-)datatype is this root constructor, called with values for its parameters:
+Each datatype and co-datatype has a _grounding constructor_.
+For a `datatype`, the grounding constructor is selected when the resolver ascertains that the datatype is nonempty.
+For a `codatatype`, the selection of the grounding constructor lacks sophistication--it is just the first of the given constructors.

+If the datatype is not an auto-init type, then there's nothing more to say about its default value.
+If it is an auto-init type, then the following explanations apply.

+The default value of a (co-)datatype is this grounding constructor, called with values for its parameters:

-    DT<TT>.create_RootCtor(E, ...)
+    DT<TT>.create_GroundingCtor(E, ...)

 This value is produced by the `Default(...)` method emitted by the compiler into the type's companion class:

 ```
 public static DT<TT> Default(T e, ...) {
-  return create_RootCtor(e, ...);
+  return create_GroundingCtor(E, ...);
 }
 ```

-The parameters to this `Default` method are the same as the parameters to the root constructor.
+The parameters to this `Default` method are the default values for each of the type parameters used by the grounding constructor.

-If the (co-)datatype has no type parameters and the root constructor has no parameters, then the default value is pre-computed and reused:
+If the (co-)datatype has no type parameters (note: that is, no type parameters at all--the "used parameters" are not involved here), then the default value is pre-computed and reused:

 ```
-private readonly DT _Default = create_RootCtor();
+private readonly DT _Default = create_GroundingCtor();
 public static DT Default() {
   return _Default;
 }